• Home

 In a large bowl, combine water with yeast, salt, and oil.
 Let sit for five minutes.
 Stir in flour until the dough is stiff enough to knead.
 (Add flour a little at a time.
 Six cups flour is approximate; exact amount may vary.)
 Knead dough until smooth and elastic–a few minutes.
 Place dough in a greased bowl; cover.
 Let rise until doubled.

-Now it’s time to turn this into pepperoni roll hot pockets–all you need is a package of sliced pepperoni, spaghetti sauce, and mozzarella cheese.
+Now it’s time to turn this into pepperoni rolls-all you need is a package of sliced pepperoni, spaghetti sauce, and mozzarella cheese.

 Divide dough into four parts and one portion at a time, roll into a 6-inch by 12-inch rectangle.
 To make three pepperoni roll Homemade Hot Pockets per portion, start with two teaspoons of sauce, spread in three parts across the rectangle of dough.
 Leave a space between where you will cut the rolls apart.
 Add pepperoni slices and mozzarella cheese.